crisajose/CIND-820-Big-Data-Analytics-Project/README.md

 -read.me file listing the tentative stages of the project and outlining the content of the repository -Test and Training Dataset
 -Data preparation and Descriptive Statistics
--Decision Tree and Naive Bayes Jupyter file
--HTML/PDF format of technical files
+-Decision Tree, Naive Bayes,Random Forest and XGB Jupyter file -HTML/PDF format of technical files